Bimaristan: Pharmacology

-During the Islamic Golden Age, there was a translation movement to convert Greek medical texts into Arabic.
-Some of the books that impacted the field were Tarkib-Al-Advieh about mixtures of drugs, Al-Advieh Al-Mofradeh which was written about single drugs, Ghova-Al-Aghzieh which concerned the potency of food for medicine, Al-Advieh Ao Al-dava, Al-Oram which concerned swellings of the body, and Al-Teriagh or The Book of Theriac.
+During the Islamic Golden Age, the Graeco-Arabic translation movement aimed to provide classical texts in Arabic.
+Some of the books that impacted the field were Tarkib-Al-Advieh, about mixtures of drugs, Kitāb fī al-adwiya al-mufrada by Ibn al-Jazzar, which was written about single drugs; Ghova-Al-Aghzieh, which concerned the potency of food for medicine; al-Adwiyah Ao Al-dava, Al-Oram which concerned swellings of the body; and Kitāb al-Diryāq "The Book of Theriac".
 Through readings, Islamic doctors were able to find drugs that they could use to help treat patients.

-One of the most notable contributors to pharmacology was Galen, a physician in the Roman Empire, wrote on theories of drug action.
-Galen's theories were later recorded, simplified, and translated by Arabic scholars, notably Hunayn ibn Ishak.
-Because of the need for the works to be translated from Greek to Arabic, there is a lot of documentation available regarding the naming of drugs.
-Authors such as Abulcasis and Maimonides, went into detail on this aspect and discussed the naming of drugs including the linguistics, as well as the synonyms and explanations behind the name given to the drug.
-Avicenna also contributed to the naming and categorization of drugs.
-In his Cannon of Medicine, he explained medicine types such as antiseptics and narcotics as well as explained the forms such as tablets, powers, and syrups.
+One of the most notable contributors to pharmacology was Galen, a physician in the Roman Empire who wrote on theories of drug action.
+Galen's theories were later recorded, simplified, and translated by Arabic scholars, notably Hunayn ibn Ishaq.
+Much documentation regarding naming drugs is available because the works were translated.
+Authors such as al-Zahrawi and Maimonides went into detail on this aspect and discussed the naming of drugs, including the linguistics, as well as the synonyms and explanations behind the name given to the drug.
+Avicenna also contributed to the naming and categorizing of narcotics.
+In his Cannon of Medicine, he explained medicine types such as antiseptics and drugs and the forms such as tablets, powders, and syrups.

-After learning from the different books and coming to their own conclusions, Arabic physicians made numerous contributions when it came to determining dosage for patients depending on their condition.
+After learning from the different books, Arabic physicians made numerous contributions when determining patient dosage depending on their condition.
 Multiple scholars, including the Arabic scholar and physician al-Kindi, determined the geometric progression of dosage.
-They found there was an arithmetic increase in the drug's sensation as the dosage was increased.
+They found an arithmetic increase in the drug's sensation as the dosage was increased.

-Some of the main areas of study when it came to pharmacology involved Toxicology and the science behind sedative and analgesic drugs.
+Some of the main areas of study regarding pharmacology involved toxicology and the science behind sedative and analgesic drugs.
 Many physicians, Arabic and not alike, were fascinated with poisons.
 They sought out knowledge on how to make them and remediate them.
 Similarly, the science of sedative and analgesic drugs also fascinated Arabic physicians.
-Substances such as Cannabis sativa (Hashish), Hyoscyamus Niger (narcotic), and Papaver somniferum (opium) were well studied and used in their medicine.
+Substances such as Cannabis sativa (hashish), Hyoscyamus niger (Black henbane, a narcotic), and Papaver somniferum (opium) were well-studied and used in their medicine.